Jump over

-To teach your dog "hup", start at ground level: he steps over a leg or a stick lying flat, and you mark once all four paws are back on the ground.
-Then raise it in tiny increments, cap it at the height of his hock, and wait until he has finished growing before any real jump.
+To teach your dog “over”, start at ground level: he steps over your leg or a stick laid on the floor, and you say “yes!” the moment all four paws touch down on the other side.
+Then raise it in tiny stages, never above the point of his elbow, and wait until he has finished growing before a real jump.

 Before the first jump

-Four boxes to tick before you raise anything.
+Five boxes to tick before you start, and before you ever raise the obstacle.

-0 / 4The method, from the ground to a little hop
+0 / 5The method, from the floor to a small hop

-Always start from the ground and go up just one notch at a time.
+You always start on the floor, and you go up one notch at a time.

 Stepping over at ground level